-As an INFP personality type, my motto is “be yourself.”
+As an INFP, my motto is “be yourself.”
 This, for me, means being authentic and living according to my values.
 Every decision I make is a reflection of who I am and what I believe in.
 I also despise conformity.
 It entails giving up on my personhood—what makes me unique—in order to please others.

 So you might be shocked to learn that I voluntarily surrendered a part of my soul in order to be in better service to capitalism—and I do so happily.
 This means, instead of always thinking in terms of what serves my values and ideals, I now ask what serves capitalism: What does the market want?
 What skills are employers looking for?